-BSC has used NBody application (as reported in section 2.12) in order to test all its framework developments along the project like the fast task scheduler IP, the OmpSs@FPGA task-based programming model, the task+stream models integration, the FPGA power measurement tools or the multinode programming model Implicit Message Passing.
+BSC has used NBody application to test all its framework developments along the project like the fast task scheduler IP, the OmpSs@FPGA task-based programming model, the task+stream models integration, the FPGA power measurement tools or the multinode programming model Implicit Message Passing.
 Also, the power and cooling efficiency of the OmpSS@FPGA model in the IDV-E node has been evaluated.
-Beside the results of this tasks reported in this deliverable, also the integration of the RAIDER application stream kernel with the OmpSs@FPGA task-based model was done in coordination with INFN and reported in the corresponding section 2.6.
+Beside the results of these tasks reported in this deliverable, also the integration of the RAIDER application stream kernel with the OmpSs@FPGA task-based model was done in coordination with INFN and reported in the corresponding section.